Connie Hawkins: Settlement with NBA

-In the light of several major media pieces, most notably a Life magazine article written by David Wolf, establishing the dubious nature of the evidence connecting Hawkins to gambling, the NBA concluded it was unlikely to successfully defend the lawsuit.
+In the light of the lawsuit, and a 1969 Life magazine investigative article written by David Wolf that uncovered and adduced facts establishing the dubious nature of the evidence connecting Hawkins to gambling, the NBA concluded it was unlikely to successfully defend against Hawkins' claims.
+At a later time, one NBA general manager told Wolf "'It was damn clear we were going to lose if we went to court'".
 Seeking to avoid a defeat in court which might jeopardize its ability to bar players who had actually participated in gambling, the NBA elected to settle after the 1968–69 season and admit Hawkins to the league.